As Congress returns to funding earmarks, who will benefit?

 The money sought by her congressman, Republican Rep. Dan Crenshaw, to improve drainage and flood prevention in Huffman, Texas, is among thousands of requests that lawmakers have submitted as Congress begins to lift a moratorium on targeted federal spending, often referred to as earmarks.

+Earmarking — often called “pork barrel” spending because lawmakers would divert funds to pet projects in their states — was put on hold a decade ago.
+Critics thought too many projects went to a handful of powerful lawmakers and fostered a “pay to play” culture in which campaign contributions were often solicited from lobbyists and others.

-Banished from Congress for over a decade, earmarks are marking a sudden and robust return.
+Now, earmarks are marking a sudden and robust return, revamped and renamed.
 Lawmakers in both parties have grown frustrated by their inability to shape spending legislation and worry that Congress has ceded too much of the power of the purse to the executive branch.
-Aiming to avoid scandal, lawmakers have revamped and renamed the process.

 The experiment could rise or fall on the reaction from voters, particularly in places skeptical of Washington spending.
 Many Republicans in Congress are refusing to earmark as a matter of principle, characterizing it as graft.
 Crenshaw said in a statement that he was “proud” to advocate for resources that would help his constituents and that the flood control earmark “will ensure that we don’t have to spend even more resources recovering from future flood events.”

-“This is not wasteful spending, no sir, not at all,” Fields said.
+“This is not wasteful spending, no, sir, not at all,” Fields said.
 “These are our homes.
-This is is where we’re supposed to feel safe and secure and not have to worry about every time a storm comes through.”
+This is where we’re supposed to feel safe and secure and not have to worry about every time a storm comes through.”

 About $14 billion, or 1% of discretionary spending, will be devoted to earmarks in this year’s spending bills.
 The requests that lawmakers made, listed on the House Appropriations Committee website, go beyond the roads, bridges and research grants earmarked in the past.